clean-arch-enablers-project/cae-framework/README.md

 ### 🔜 Future features

-#### ⏳ Optionality for logging out of the box
+#### ⏳ Optionality for logging right out of the box
 - Currently every declared Use Case has to receive an instance of the Logger interface via constructor.
 It means you'll have to create a class that implements the internal Logger interface and pass its instance via each Use Case constructor you create.
-That's because of the feature of generating logs out of the box just by executing Use Case instances.
+That's because of the feature of generating logs right out of the box just by executing Use Case instances.
 The logging logic is internal to the framework, but for not making client projects coupled to a specific Logger tool, we created an abstraction layer and let you choose which Logger tool will be used, the tradeoff being you having to pass it via constructor everytime.

   Though that's the current scenario, it is on the roadmap to make that feature optional, so if you don't want to pass an instance, the automatic logging won't be triggered.